sterd71/plugin.video.eurosporton/README.md

 # EurosportOn

-This is a fork of the Eurosport2 addon created by [James Muscat](https://github.com/jamesremuscat/plugin.video.eurosport2) which itself was derived from the original Eurosport Player addon by [JinRonin](https://github.com/JinRonin/plugin.video.eurosportplayer)
+This is built on the Eurosport2 addon created by [James Muscat](https://github.com/jamesremuscat/plugin.video.eurosport2) which itself was derived from the original Eurosport Player addon by [JinRonin](https://github.com/JinRonin/plugin.video.eurosportplayer)

 ## Authentication